ergarcia45/Robotics-BEST-/README.md

 For example, 4th period should be writing code for the launcher, 8th period should be writing code for the Claw, 10th period should focus on driving.

-I would make pull request, and wait to merge them once we know each code is not conflicting.
+I would make pull request or make your edits a side branch rather than a master branch (use the options at the bottom of your edit page) , and wait to merge them once we know each code is not conflicting.
 Be sure to add notes by adding --> // to make coments about what each line of code does.